clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    config-specced arity is also skipped at analysis time, so no inference work or cached `:args` for it at all.
 Matters for malli-style generated configs that spec whole codebases.
 Unspecced sibling arities still infer.
-2. A `^Type` hinted param is not inferred.
-A nilable hint (`^String` maps to `:nilable/string`) is upgraded to the non-nil tag when the body proves a non-nil use.
+2. A hard `^Type` hinted param is not inferred.
+A nilable hint is sugar for a union (`^String` means `#{:nil :string}`) and is seeded as an ordinary constraint, so the upgrade to the non-nil tag when the body proves a non-nil use, and the fallback to the declaration when nothing resolves, both emerge from rule 3's meet.
+A hint conflicting with the body leaves callers unchecked, and the body itself is flagged at the contradiction by the ordinary call-site check.
-3. Constraints merge to the most specific provable tag, using `is-a-relations` only.
-Incomparable constraints prove nothing and the param stays untyped.
-   A param whose only constraint is a set spec (`symbol` takes `#{:symbol :string :keyword :var}`) or a `{:op :keys ..}` map spec passes it through verbatim, call-site checking handles both shapes, so wrappers around such fns propagate them, including required keys from config specs.
+3. Constraints meet to the most specific union: keywords and union sets normalize to sets, the meet keeps pairwise `is-a-relations` winners, an empty meet is a conflict and proves nothing, a partial meet is a set, which is a legal spec.
+So `(defn f [x] (symbol x) (contains? x 1))` infers exactly `#{:string}`, the intersection of the two unions.
+A param whose only constraint is a `{:op :keys ..}` map spec passes it through verbatim, so wrappers propagate required keys from config specs.
+Map-shaped constraints have no meet, mixed with others they are parked in `{:op :and :specs ..}` for the linters phase, where unresolvable members contribute nothing.
-   `most-specific` has no meet for these shapes, so a set or keys spec mixed with other constraints falls back to the keyword fold via the deferred path, where non-keyword members contribute nothing.
 4. A conditionally guarded usage proves nothing: a usage inside a conditional branch
    (`if`, `if-not`, `when`, `when-not`, `cond`, `condp`, `case`, `and`, `or`,